guojingyu/guojingyu.github.io/_posts/2017-8-5-SQLite-Text-Proc.md

 Each chunk can be just treated as a “mini” dataframe of the original file.
 So most Pandas dataframe functions or series functions can work directly on chunk object or its column trouble free.

 Just a side note, for text processing, Pandas Dataframe is very handy.
-Pandas is implemented with C .
 But for numeric computing, Pandas Dataframe may not be a good choice.
 What fits better for matrix-like numeric computing is numpy ndarray -- personal experience suggested up to 100 times faster in these applications.

 ### Loading to SQLite
 Another reason to choose Pandas Dataframe is that it has build-in connection operators for database.
 While plain python can do it easily, such as